-A4: All individual paper submitters and session organizers in the US or abroad MUST be ASEEES members in order to submit a proposal.
+A4: All individual paper and lightning round presentation submitters and session organizers in the US or abroad MUST be ASEEES members at the time of submission in order to submit a proposal.

 At the time of the proposal submission, the other session participants do not need to be members, BUT they all need to have their profile on our ASEEES Member Site.
 Ask them NOW to go to the ASEEES Members Site and enter/update their information.
 If they are not in the database, you will NOT BE ABLE to complete your submission.
 Once your colleagues are in our database, you as the panel organizer will just have to search for the presenter's last name and click to add that person into the proposal.

 If you cannot find your session participants' names in the proposal submission site, and thus cannot add them to your proposed panel, then they may not have a profile in the ASEEES member system.
 They do not need to become members at the time of the panel proposal (only the organizer / submitter must be a member at that point), but they do need to create a profile.

 If they have attended the convention in the last 9 years even as non-members, they should already be in our database.
 They can check this by entering their e-mail address at "Forgot Your Password?"
 If their e-mail address is in our database, this would allow them to set their password and update any info.